AnthoVDO/Practicing-SASS-PreProcessor/note.md

 4) Open the terminal
 5) creat Sass folder
 6) creat style.scss inside the created folder
+NOTE: I installed the file here but it's possible to install it on the computer and have access for all the projects.
+I just did it for this repo

 ## Checking the command with help